fraserpage/no-cry/README.md

 1. startup lando
 1. make sure that all paid plugins are licenced locally in order to recieve updates
 1. run `no-cry please` (optionally add the plugin update ticket number as an argument like so `no-cry please 545` or wait for the prompt described below)
+    - or specify a branch (new or existing) to run the updates on like `no-cry please -b branch-name` or `no-cry please --branch branch-name`
 1. if you didn't enter the plugin update ticket number as an argument do so when prompted -- it'll be appended to the branch name
 1. you'll get an output of plugins that were updated, skipped or had errors
 1. fix any errors